 ET&L consultants understand the time constraints of university professionals and are committed to providing an individualized plan of action to help you achieve effective and efficient improvement.
-Schedule a formative classroom assessment to:
+Schedule a formative course assessment to:

 - Receive a targeted plan of action based on thorough research

-- Discover small changes you can make that could have significant impact on learning and teaching in your classroom, and consequently on teaching evaluations
+- Discover small changes you can make that could have significant impact on learning and teaching in your course, and consequently on teaching evaluations

 Formative Assessment Database